VRConservation/fbabook/chapters/monitoring.md

 Open Standards for the Practice of Conservation.
 Developed by the Conservation Measures Partnership, the Open Standards combine the principles and best practices of evidence-based conservation, adaptive management, and other decision-support approaches.
 They bring together common concepts, approaches, and terminology in conservation project management to help improve conservation practice.

 ## Yugo vs. Cadillac
 What is the absolute bare-bones monitoring system that could be implemented (Yugo) vs. a higher-end deal (Cadillac)?
 We suggest a couple of examples in the pulldowns below.
-Both examples are a hypothetical stand thinning project with prescribed fire applied periodically after thinning for maintenance.
-The project assumption is that thinning will lead to increased forest health and reduced high intensity wildfire.
+Both examples are hypothetical stand-thinning projects with prescribed fire applied periodically after thinning for maintenance.
+The project assumption is that thinning will lead to increased forest health and reduced high-intensity wildfires.
 Sometimes you just need a Yugo:

 ![yugo](https://i.imgur.com/UFL0rYa.png)